RedisLabs/redislabs-docs/content/kubernetes/deployment/container-images.md

 {{< note >}}
 **IMPORTANT**
 * Each version of the Redis Enterprise operator is mapped to a specific version of Redis Enterprise Software.
-The semantic versions always match (e.g 7.2.4), although the specific release numbers may be different (e.g. 7.2.4-7is the operator version for Redis Enterprise Software 7.2.4-64).
+The semantic versions always match (for example, 7.2.4), although the specific release numbers may be different (for example, 7.2.4-7 is the operator version for Redis Enterprise Software 7.2.4-64).
 * A specific operator version only supports a specific Redis Enterprise version.
 Other combinations of operator and Redis Enterprise versions are **not supported**.
 {{< /note >}}